Punchyou/flavors_of_physics_Ds_decay/proposal.md

 * IP - Impact Parameter of Ds candidate.
 * IPSig - Significance of Impact Parameter.
 * VertexChi2 - χ2 of Ds vertex.
-* dira - Cosine of the angle between the Ds momentum and line between PV and *tau* vertex.
+* dira - Cosine of the angle between the Ds momentum and line between PV and *Ds* vertex.
 * pt - transverse momentum of Ds.
 * DOCAone - Distance of Closest Approach between p0 and p1.
 * DOCAtwo - Distance of Closest Approach between p1 and p2.